 6. Don’t stress over mortgages

 It’s no secret that getting a mortgage is much harder than it used to be.
 It is every millennial’s Mount Everest, but it is achievable.
 You might be doing it later in life then your parents and grandparents managed but it can happen.
 And it isn’t worth stressing over until it does.
+You should always stay informed about current mortgage refi rates in case a good opportunity arises.

 7. Have a McDonalds ‘kiddie bag’